17 Health Benefits of Beetroot (and Beet Juice): Number 2 Can Be Life Saving

 Beets became more appreciated in the 19th century after they discovered that these are a highly concentrated source of sugar .

-It was during this time that beets were also discovered in the US, where they now flourish.
 Currently, the United States, France, Germany, Poland, and the Russian Federation are the leading commercial growers of beets.

 Benefits of beet are many!